tsautier/dovi_convert/README.md

 ### Deep scan file analysis

-Automatically analyzes the RPU (Dolby Vision dynamic metadata) of files to detect "Complex FEL".
+Automatically scans MKV files, detects HDR standards (e.g. HDR10, HDR10+, Dolby Vision), and inspects the RPU (Dolby Vision dynamic metadata) of DV Profile 7 files to detect "Complex FEL".

 *   **Complex FEL:** Titles where the Full Enhancement Layer (FEL) contains significant brightness information (e.g. a 4000-nit master vs a 1000-nit base layer).
 Converting these results in incorrect tone mapping.
 The script **skips** these files by default to prevent quality loss.

-### RPU Inspection
+### Dolby Vision Dynamic Metadata (RPU) Inspection

 A dedicated `-inspect` command to manually verify brightness expansion (Luminance check) when you want to confirm a "Complex FEL" verdict.

-*   **Why use it?** The default deep scan samples the file to detect meaningful data, but it might flag files that are actually safe to convert. `-inspect` digs deeper by extracting and analyzing the entire FEL frame-by-frame.
+*   **Why use it?** The default deep scan samples a small part of the file to detect meaningful FEL data, but it might flag files that are actually safe to convert. `-inspect` digs deeper by extracting and analyzing the entire FEL frame-by-frame.
 This takes significantly longer but provides a definitive answer on whether brightness expansion is present.
+*   Because it is "data-heavy" and slow, batch processing is not available for `-inspect`.
+This feature is designed to be used for "one-off" inspections of individual files, for cases where you are in doubt about the verdict of the default deep scan.

 ## Compatibility